Security Incident Reports: DDoS and TYPO3

 Module C: Technical Analysis

-Here you gather facts for further analysis and system hardening.
+This is where you gather the facts that drive further analysis and system hardening.

-Attack Vectors (TTPs): Description via the MITRE ATT&CK Framework – a public knowledge base of adversary tactics
+Attack vectors (TTPs): Described using the MITRE ATT&CK Framework, a public knowledge base of adversary tactics

 IoCs: